vuejs-translations/docs-fr/src/glossary/index.md

 ## prop {#prop}

-There are three common uses of the term *prop* in Vue:
+Il existe trois utilisations courantes du terme *prop* dans Vue :

-* Component props
+* Props de composant
-* VNode props
+* Props de VNode
-* Slot props
+* Props de Slot

 *Component props* are what most people think of as props.
 These are explicitly defined by a component using either `defineProps()` or the `props` option.